garethredfern/laravelvue-spa/content/en/authorization/laravel-basic-authorization.md

 ## Basic Authorization - Laravel API

 While authentication determines if a user has access to your application, authorization determines what they can see when they are logged in.
-Authoization can be as simple or as complex as you need it to be.
+Authorization can be as simple or as complex as you need it to be.
 Often you will have user roles with permissions assigned to them.
 A role or maybe multiple roles are then assigned to a user.

 ### Add a Column to the User Table